cern-cta/CTA/taped/cta-taped.1cta.md

 drive_state_poll_interval_secs *(default: 5)*

-:   Delay before polling the desired drive state again while the drive is Down.
+:   Delay before polling the catalogue for the desired drive state again while the drive is Down.
-Lower values make **cta-taped** react faster when an operator sets the drive Up but increase scheduler polling.
+Lower values make **cta-taped** react faster when an operator sets the drive Up but increase catalogue polling.

 logical_library_poll_interval_secs *(default: 5)*